jkrug/marmDeployment/README.md

 Setup
 -----
 *    copy that module to your projectroot
-*    add a environement.txt to your project
+*    add a environment.txt to your project
 *    add a marmdeployment.conf.php to your project you will find an example in the module.